Pāṇini: Aṣṭādhyāyī

-The most important of Pāṇini's works, the Aṣṭādhyāyī is a grammar that essentially defines the Sanskrit language.
-Modelled on the dialect and register of elite speakers in his time, the text also accounts for some features of the older Vedic language.
+The most important of Pāṇini's works, the Aṣṭādhyāyī, is a grammatical treatise on the Sanskrit language.
+It is descriptive and generative with algebraic-like rules governing every aspect of the language.
+It is supplemented by three ancillary texts: the akṣarasamāmnāya, dhātupāṭha and gaṇapāṭha.
+Modeled on the dialect and register of elite speakers in his time, the text also accounts for some features of the older Vedic language.

-The Aṣtādhyāyī is a prescriptive and generative grammar with algebraic rules governing every aspect of the language.
-It is supplemented by three ancillary texts: akṣarasamāmnāya, dhātupāṭha and gaṇapāṭha.

 Growing out of a centuries-long effort to preserve the language of the Vedic hymns from "corruption", the Aṣtādhyāyī is the high point of a vigorous, sophisticated grammatical tradition devised to arrest language change.
 The Aṣtādhyāyī's preeminence is underlined by the fact that it eclipsed all similar works that came before: while not the first, it is the oldest such text surviving in its entirety.

 The Aṣṭādhyāyī consists of 3,959 sūtras in eight chapters, which are each subdivided into four sections or pādas.
-The text takes material from lexical lists (dhātupāṭha, gaṇapātha) as input and describes algorithms to be applied to them for the generation of well-formed words.
+The text takes material from lexical lists (dhātupāṭha, gaṇapātha) as input and describes the algorithms to be applied to them for the generation of well-formed words.
 Such is its intricacy that the correct application of its rules and metarules is still being worked out centuries later.

 The Aṣṭādhyāyī, composed in an era when oral composition and transmission was the norm, is staunchly embedded in that oral tradition.
-In order to ensure wide dissemination, Pāṇini is said to have preferred brevity over clarity - it can be recited end-to-end in two hours.
+In order to ensure wide dissemination, Pāṇini is said to have preferred brevity over clarity—it can be recited end-to-end in two hours.
 This has led to the emergence of a great number of commentaries of his work over the centuries, which for the most part adhere to the foundations laid by Pāṇini's work.

 Bhaṭṭikāvya

-The learning of Indian curriculum in late classical times had at its heart a system of grammatical study and linguistic analysis.
+Indian curriculums in the late classical era had at their core a system of grammatical study and linguistic analysis.
 The core text for this study was the Aṣṭādhyāyī of Pāṇini, the sine qua non of learning.
 This grammar of Pāṇini had been the object of intense study for the ten centuries prior to the composition of the Bhaṭṭikāvya.
-It was plainly Bhaṭṭi's purpose to provide a study aid to Pāṇini's text by using the examples already provided in the existing grammatical commentaries in the context of the gripping and morally improving story of the Rāmāyaṇa.
-To the dry bones of this grammar Bhaṭṭi has given juicy flesh in his poem.
+It was Bhaṭṭi's purpose to provide a study aid to Pāṇini's text by using the examples already provided in the existing grammatical commentaries in the context of the Rāmāyaṇa.
 The intention of the author was to teach this advanced science through a relatively easy and pleasant medium.
 In his own words:

 This composition is like a lamp to those who perceive the meaning of words and like a hand mirror for a blind man to those without grammar.

 This poem, which is to be understood by means of a commentary, is a joy to those sufficiently learned: through my fondness for the scholar I have here slighted the dullard.